 The other important consideration is knowing how to code for mobile.
 In the digital world, smartphones and devices seem to have become an extension of our bodies - we run our lives on those little shiny black boxes.
 Sharpening those mobile skills ensures you’re futureproofing your career options now, rather than being forced to play catch up later.

-3. Testing skills
+3. Testing skills for software engineers

 The biggest bug in production is deploying untested or broken code.
 Therefore, one of the greatest skills you can possess is the ability to test and debug your own code.
 There are currently 10 methods of product testing and simply mastering 3 of them will have a huge impact on your reputation and employability.